emonhoque/show-tracker/README.md

 - 🎵 **Music integration** - Spotify and Apple Music links for shows
 - 📸 **Photo sharing** - Google Photos links for past shows
 - 🖼️ **Poster uploads** - Upload and display show posters with Vercel Blob storage
-- 🎶 **Community Music Releases** - Track new releases from any artist the community adds
+- 🎶 **Community Release Radar** - Track new releases from any artist the community adds
 - 🔍 **Artist Search** - Search and add artists to the community pool via Spotify API
 - 📊 **Performance monitoring** - Vercel Speed Insights integration for performance tracking